myklst/terraform-provider-st-aws/docs/index.md

 ### Optional

 - `region` (String) Region for AWS Services API.
 May also be provided via AWS_REGION environment variable.
-Default to use ap-southeast-1.
 - `access_key` (String) URI for AWS Services API.
-May also be provided via AWS_ACCESS_KEY_ID environment variable
+May also be provided via AWS_ACCESS_KEY_ID environment variable.
 - `secret_key` (String, Sensitive) API key for AWS Services API.
-May also be provided via AWS_SECRET_ACCESS_KEY environment variable
+May also be provided via AWS_SECRET_ACCESS_KEY environment variable.